Search results for

 Are the bare necessities enough to make this worth picking up?

 The HyperX SoloCast is ideal for gamers who already have a pair of headphones they like and just need something to sound better over Discord.
 It’s also a good choice for travelers who need something compact and easy to pack.
-Teachers, office workers, and anyone who just wants something decent and simple to use will also likely find something to like here.
+Teachers, office workers, and anyone who just wants something decent and simple to use will likely find something to like here.

 What is the HyperX SoloCast like?